pygfx/rendercanvas/docs/backends.rst

 Generally the best approach for examples and small applications is to use the automatically selected backend.
 This ensures that the code is portable across different machines and environments.
-Importinf from ``rendercanvas.auto`` selects a suitable backend depending on the environment and more.
+Importing from ``rendercanvas.auto`` selects a suitable backend depending on the environment and more.
 See :ref:`interactive_use` for details.